E-Signatures and Electronic Loan Documentation in Real Estate Finance: ESIGN and UETA, Interplay With UCC

 - What are the legal issues surrounding electronic signatures?

-- What is the interplay between ESIGN and UETA and the UCC, and how does this affect various agreements of the loan package?
+- What is the interplay between ESIGN and UETA and the UCC, and how does this impact various agreements of the loan package?

 - What is the role of MERS and the custodian, and can electronic mortgages be recorded?